Want to be part of the game and umpire?

 The current course is book based course and is self-paced.
 The redesigned course will be a mixture of on-line learning, practical techniques enhanced by video, demonstrations and role plays as well as some book based learning.

 The competency based component of this program is assessed by an Accreditation Supervisor appointed by the local State Umpire Manager.

 Cricket Victoria (CV) also conducts a series of lectures, “The Winter Classes”, during the off-season in May/June each year.
 The structure and delivery of the Winter Classes program has been reviewed with a view to making it more appropriate to the umpiring/playing experience of participants.

 In outline the course is as follows:

-The 2018 program will run each Tuesday and Wednesday for six weeks commencing in early June.
-There will be a pause over the July School Holidays with the program finishing in late July.
+The 2018 program will run each Tuesday for six weeks commencing in late May.
 The first five weeks will cover the Laws of Cricket followed by a non-compulsory exam held on Week 6.